 The Dilworth Redress Programme will be managed independently of Dilworth.

-The independent Redress Panel, the Programme Administrator, and the Redress Facilitator (who would assist the survivor with preparation of their application) will have access to these details, subject to the confidentiality provisions that govern the Programme.
+The independent Redress Panel, the Programme Administrator, and the Redress Facilitator (who would assist the former student with the preparation of their application) will have access to these details, subject to the confidentiality provisions that govern the Programme.
 There are robust consent protocols throughout the Programme.